What is Dune Network?

 I'm using Trust wallet.
 How do I claim my $DUN coins?

 Trust wallet mnemonics don't allow to restore your account on Dune wallet.
-A workaround is to first use Trust wallet mnemomics to restore your account on Galleon wallet, then export the private key from Galleon wallet and use it to restore your account on Dune wallet.
+A workaround is to first use Trust wallet mnemomics to restore your account on Magnum wallet, then export the private key from Magnum wallet and use it to restore your account on Dune wallet.

 I'm using XXX wallet.
 How do I claim my $DUN coins?